ekaraali/Autoencoder/README.md

 # Autoencoder

 This repository is developed for an Encoder - Decoder model which is connected to a Multilayer Perceptron in order to classify MNIST images.
-There are 10 classes in this dataset including handwritten digits from 0 to 9.
+There are total of 10 classes in this dataset including handwritten digits from 0 to 9.

-[MNIST](https://www.kaggle.com/datasets/hojjatk/mnist-dataset) dataset is called by torchvision.dataset.
+[MNIST](https://www.kaggle.com/datasets/hojjatk/mnist-dataset) dataset is called from torchvision.dataset.

 ***Some Image Samples From the Dataset***